dbmanthy/GoFish/README.md

 # Speed
-A quick and dirty project to learn godot and gdScript
+A quick and dirty project to learn Godot and gdScript.
+See playable demo https://dbmanthy.itch.io/speed

 Rules of speed (more or less):